-Prerequisites: Completion of PLA 101, BLW 201, 202, SPE 108, OAT 172, PLA 201, 202, 203; admission to the program, and approval of internship site by instructor.
+Prerequisites: Completion of PLA 101, BLW 201, 202, SPE 108, PLA 201, 202, 203; admission to the program, and approval of internship site by instructor.
 PLA 205 may be taken concurrently

-For students in the paralegal/legal assistant program.
-Required for students during their last two semesters of the program.
-Students gain on-the-job training in coordinator approved or current employment approved business and/or law establishments in initial sites related to their career objective, working a minimum of 15 hours weekly (30 hours during the summer.)
-F, Sp, S online.
+For students in the Paralegal/Legal Assistant Program.
+Required for students during their last semester of the program.
+Students gain on-the-job training in a coordinator approved or current employment approved business and/or a legal related site.
+Students will work a minimum of 210 hours over the course of the semester (15 hours per week for a period of 14 weeks during the fall or spring semester, or 26.25 hours for a period of 8 weeks during the summer semester).
+F, Sp, S hybrid (online & classroom.)

-PLA 205- Legal Research and Writing II (3,3)
+PLA 205- Legal Research and Writing II